Vodafone 5G Broadband review

 Verdict

-The Vodafone GigaCube 5G is your only choice if you want 5G home broadband from Vodafone, so it's fortunate that it's a very capable device, we just wish it was a bit cheaper.
+The Indoor 5G Hub is your primary choice if you want 5G home broadband from Vodafone, so it's fortunate that it's a very capable device, we just wish it didn’t restrict your speed.

 latest image